airbytehq/airbyte/docs/integrations/sources/hubspot.md

 # HubSpot

-This page guides you through the process of setting up the HubSpot source connector.
+This page guides you through setting up the HubSpot source connector.

 ## Prerequisite